vined-underscore/Axio/README.md

 Axio is a sequel to [https://github.com/vined-underscore/VBot](VBot).
 > Axio has 60+ commands and it supports multiple accounts at once.
-> It uses embeds (with links) instead of normal messages as responses to commands.
+> It mostly uses embeds (with links) instead of normal messages as responses to commands.

 ## How to use